cleardusk/3DDFA/readme.md

 ## Introduction
 This repo holds the pytorch improved re-implementation of paper [Face Alignment in Full Pose Range: A 3D Total Solution](https://arxiv.org/abs/1804.01005).
 Several additional works are added in this repo, including real-time training, training strategy and so on.
 Therefore, this repo is far more than re-implementation.
 One related blog will be published for some important technique details in future.
 As far, this repo releases the pre-trained first-stage pytorch models of MobileNet-V1 structure, the training dataset and code.
-And the inference time is about **0.27ms per image** (input batch with 128 iamges) on GeForce GTX TITAN X.
+And the inference time is about **0.27ms per image** (input batch with 128 images) on GeForce GTX TITAN X.

 **These repo will keep being updated, thus any meaningful issues and PR are welcomed.**